gocd/docs.go.cd/content/configuration/clone_existing_agents.md

 ## Remove duplicate GUID

-Once the agent has been cloned, you'll need to delete the GUID file so that GoCD server does not confuse the new agent for the old one.
-The GUID file can be found at *[agent working dir]/config/guid.txt* - delete this file from the new agent.
+Once the agent has been cloned, you'll need to delete the GUID and token files so that GoCD server does not confuse the new agent for the old one.
+The GUID and token files can be found at *[agent working dir]/config/guid.txt* & *[agent working dir]/config/token* - delete these files from the new agent.

 ## Approve the new agent